 Q: How does a district report shared time students that are sent to county vocational school by the Educational Services Commission.
 The instructions indicate that an ESC cannot send shared time to Vo-Tech.
 Only a regular district can.

 A: An Educational Service Commission can only receive students.
-If a resident district is sending shared-time to an ESC then it should report the student on the ‘Students Sent’ screen as Shared Time.
-If a resident district is also sending shared time to a vocational district then it should report the student on the ‘Sent Shared Time to the Vocational’ screen.
-As the student is a district resident they should be counted on the resident details screen and perhaps on the low income out of district screen as well.
+If a resident district is sending shared-time to an ESC then it should report the student on the 'Students Sent' screen as Shared Time.
+If a resident district is also sending shared time to a vocational district then it should report the student on the 'Sent Shared Time to the Vocational' screen.

 Q: A district sends three students to the county Educational Services Commission.
 This commission then sends these students shared-time to the county vocational school.
 The district states that it only contracts with the ESC.
 However, a ESC can not send to another district.
 How are these students reported?